cabbibo/wombs/README.md

 */

+Constant Work In Progress.
+Feel Free To Jump in and help out, or send me any suggestions!
+@cabbibo

 //SHADER NOTES:

-  -If using THREE.js shaders, need to reassign the values assigned in the original shader
+  - If using THREE.js shaders, need to reassign the values assigned in the original shader
   - using SC.modelView, because we want to do all teh 'pos' stuff BEFORE we define
   - Flip flop is to change from one mat to another